Erie in the News

 About Erie Family Health Center

 Founded in 1957, Erie Family Health Center’s mission is to provide accessible, affordable, high quality health care to those in need.
-Erie provides primary care medical services including: pediatrics, internal medicine, family medicine, women’s health and podiatry to approximately 37,500 low-income Chicagoans each year at 11 health center locations.
+Erie provides primary care medical services including: pediatrics, internal medicine, family medicine, women’s health and podiatry to approximately 37,500 low-income Chicagoans each year at eleven health center locations.
 Erie also provides HIV/AIDS care, behavioral health counseling, case management services, health education, oral health services, and eye care.
+For more information on Erie Family Health Center call 312-432-7414 or visit www.eriefamilyhealth.org.